jpfleischer/chocolatechip/spring2025/darknet/onnxconvert/README.md

+# Running

+To convert your darknet weights file to an onnx model, you need Docker installed.
-all that is needed to be changed is the convert.sh.

-change the first two variables, MODEL_NAME and MODEL_DIR.
+all that is needed to be changed is the convert.sh: change the first two variables, MODEL_NAME and MODEL_DIR.

+Then run `make` and that is it!

 it is expected that the .weights are immediately available in the specified MODEL_DIR and not nested in any subdirectories.